Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Simon Migliano is a recognized world expert in VPNs.
 He's tested hundreds of VPN services and his research has featured on the BBC, The New York Times and more.
 Read full bio

-The best iPhone VPN is hands-down ExpressVPN, thanks to its superbly-designed and easy to use iOS app which instantly connects to secure servers that evade geo-blocks and censorship around the world.
-NordVPN is a close contender, offering extremely fast internet speeds and a vast array of advanced settings, while Proton VPN is a great 100% free app with unlimited data, ideal for protecting you on public WiFi.
+You’ll be hard-pressed to find a better VPN for iPhone than ExpressVPN, thanks to its superbly-designed iOS app which instantly connects you to private servers that bypass most geo-restrictions around the world.
+NordVPN is a close contender, with excellent internet speeds and many advanced settings on offer, while Proton VPN is the only completely free (and safe) VPN with unlimited data, ideal for protection on public WiFi.

 Yet, VPN companies have historically neglected their mobile apps despite the fact that mobile devices are prime targets on insecure WiFi networks.